 Being a journalist in this digital and new media age presents challenges and frustrations of tracking down and accessing Federal, State, and Local government information needed to produce responsible and accurate news products.
 Read today’s blog for an invitation to a free conference co-sponsored by NARA and Duke University on April 12, focusing on ways that journalists and researchers may better discover, access, and use digital government information.

 Tag: Electronic Records

+NARA has a long history of involvement with the development of international standard related to electronic records and other digital information.
 Claims of trustworthiness are easy to make but are thus far difficult to justify or objectively prove.
 Establishing more clear criteria detailing what a trustworthy repository is and is not has become vital.

 All file formats become obsolete over time.
 There are tens of thousands of formats in use today.
 How will we make sense of information stored in these formats over time?
 This week's Tech Tuesday entry talks about one line of research that is attempting to address this issue - the Data Format Descriptive Language (DFDL).